Community

 Summary

 I liked Zapnito as a learning community.
-I did however feel that their engagement features let them down slightly.
+I did however feel that their engagement features let them down slightly and their pricing is extremely high.
 By only being able to comment or like a post, it does limit engagement in my opinion.
 To me it seems like a great place to host your content and invite members to read it.
 Whether that would give rise to an engaged community, I'm just not sure.

 Best Features